They recovered from Covid, but died of a "black fungus".What we know about the diseases that dominate India | ExBulletin

 How common is it?

-Although the disease is globally distributed and generally fairly rare, it can be difficult to accurately estimate its prevalence due to lack of comprehensive surveillance and data.
+Although the disease is globally distributed and generally fairly rare, the lack of comprehensive monitoring and data can make it difficult to accurately estimate its prevalence.

 According to the CDC, laboratory surveillance in the San Francisco Bay Area from 1992 to 1993 suggested an annual incidence of 1.7 per million people in the United States.

-There are several possible reasons — the study states that India has a high rate of “uncontrolled diabetes”.
-Many of the patients they studied did not even know they were diabetic until they were diagnosed with the black fungus.
-He showed “lack of regular medical examinations in the Indian population”.
+There are several possible reasons-the study states that India has a high rate of “uncontrolled diabetes.”
+Many patients they studied did not even know they were diabetic until they were diagnosed with the black fungus, and showed “lack of regular health checks in the Indian population.”

 India’s black mortality rate is also “quite high due to delays in doctor consultation and diagnosis of the disease, and challenges in managing the stages of infection,” the study said.